-An overview of the Energy Catalyst programme and the opportunities for UK businesses to accelerate their growth and tackle the biggest energy challenges.
+An overview of the Energy Catalyst programme and the opportunities for UK businesses to accelerate their growth and tackle the challenge of access to energy.

 Businesses can apply into funding competitions to get a grant to carry out an innovation project, regardless of the stage that project is at.

-This guidance is designed to help UK businesses find and access funding opportunities, and to develop and commercialise their ideas much more quickly than they otherwise would.
+This guidance is designed to help organisations understand the programme and find out how to access the different types of support so they can develop and commercialise their ideas much more quickly than they otherwise would.

 What is the Energy Catalyst?

-The programme is run by Innovate UK and is co-funded by partners including the Engineering and Physical Sciences Research Council, the Department for International Development and the Department for Business, Energy and Industrial Strategy.
+The programme is run by Innovate UK and is co-funded by partners including the Engineering and Physical Sciences Research Council, the Department for International Development, the Department for Business, Energy and Industrial Strategy and the Global Challenges Research Fund.

 Who can apply